Symonds, Mississippi

 Symonds is a census-designated place and unincorporated community located in Bolivar County, Mississippi, United States.
 Symonds is approximately 3 mi southeast of Malvina and approximately 4 mi northwest of Pace.
 Symonds is located on the former Yazoo and Mississippi Valley Railroad.

 A post office operated under the name Symonds from 1905 to 1954.

-It was first named as a CDP in the 2020 Census which listed a population of 72.
+Per the 2020 Census, the population was 72.